awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`ReadReplicaDBInstanceIdentifiers`**
 Optional
-List of identifiers of the read replicas associated with this DB instance\.
+List of identifiers of the read replicas that are associated with this DB instance\.
 **Type:** Array of strings

 **`ReadReplicaSourceDBInstanceIdentifier`**